SEE BELOW FOR 2017 RELEASE UPDATE

-Having gotten used to their often dark wines, I was a little surprised that this wine does let a decent amount of light come through.
+Having gotten used to their often dark wines, I was a but surprised that this wine does let a decent amount of light come through.

 The wine’s legs are slow to form, but once they start to drip they move down the glass pretty quick.
 Although I did notice that some seemed to just hang on the glass and never started their journey south.

 The wine’s aroma is not immediately noticeable upon pouring, although you do get a few subtle whiffs.